wernerschuler/Deploying-Active-Directory/README.md

     31. Open ADUC and observe the accounts in the _EMPLOYEES OU: <br>
     &nbsp &nbsp - Go to _EMPLOYEES <br>
     &nbsp &nbsp - Right click, then click Refresh <br>
-    32. Attempt to log into Client-1 with one of the accounts created from the script (make a note of the password in the script <br>
+    32. Attempt to log into Client-1 with one of the accounts created from the script (make a note of the password in the script: <br>
+    &nbsp &nbsp - Login in the context of a domain (domain name\account name) <br>

   </p>